X Close

 Theoretically a single speaker would have to change diameter from (1in - 24ft) or (20mm - 8m) to maintain similar level and polar dispersion over the frequency spectrum.

 3. Spectral Energy Response.
-Includes Energy response, Frequency response, polar response and Efficiency for the whole acoustic energy delivered from a speaker system giving a closer understanding of how a system behaves.
+Includes Energy response, Frequency response, Polar response and Efficiency for the whole acoustic energy delivered from a speaker system giving a closer understanding of how a system behaves.

 Speaker spectral energy

-(A) The on axis frequency response appears flat.
+(A) The on-axis frequency response appears flat.
 The high frequency energy is small but highly directional.
 The low frequency energy is larger but spread around the box.
-Off axis, there is little to no high frequency and the sound will be muggy.
+Off axis, there is little to no high frequency energy and the sound will be muggy.
 (B) On axis the frequency response is trebly.
 Both high and low frequency energy is equal but the high frequency energy is highly directional and the low frequencies are spread around the box.
 (C) On axis frequency response is flat.
 Both high and low frequencies have a similar polar response and their energies are equal.
 Off axis the sound will remain balanced and the level will evenly decrease.

 To achieve (C) an ideal system would have 4 speakers each covering 2-3 octaves.